DeveloperJosh/nekonode-api/Readme.md

 NekoNode API is a RESTful API that provides anime data to the NekoNode CLI tool.
 It is built using Node.js and Express.js.

+## NekoNode CLI

+NekoNode CLI is a command-line tool that allows you to search for anime and manga data using the NekoNode API.
+You can find the NekoNode CLI repository [here](https://github.com/DeveloperJosh/anime-cli).

 ## Requirements

 - [Node.js](https://nodejs.org/en/) I recommend using the latest LTS version.